briancrink/dotfiles/.reference/shortcuts.md

 ## Bash

+- type `set -x` on line 1 of function or before script on the CLI to enable debugging, `set +x` to disable
 - type `/` + query to search man page
 - type `n` to go to the next result
 - type `echo -n` to stay on the same line